kfkhalili/learning-ruby-on-rails-a-personal-record/chapter1.md

 Reading a little deeper reveals that the third website will be a lot like twitter, that will be useful for my future projects.
 Mr Hartl assures us that we will learn generic principles, which are always the best to learn.
 He also says that your skills don't need to be high and that the book has proven to be pretty popular with complete beginners.
 He also promises to have made changes that aim to "lower the barrier to getting started with Rails"

 First chapter task is to install necessary software and setup the git repository.
 We will conclude the task with deploying our first simple app to the web, I guess on Heroku.
+We will not be using much scaffolding in the beginning.
+He says it is a feature that generates code and might seem easier but can mess you up if you're a beginner trying to understand the basics.

 The second chapter is about the second, more serious project.
-This chapter will demonstrate the basic workings of a Rails application.
+This chapter will explain the basic workings of a Rails application.
+We will use scaffolding here to generate code for the app.

-The third chapter onto the end will be about building the twitter-like website.
+The third chapter onto the end of the tutorial will be about building the twitter-like website and learning a whole lot.
+The second app will evolve into the third and final, sample app.

+Introduction

+* In 2004, David Heinemeier Hansson wrote the Rails framework using the Ruby programming language.
+It has evolved into a powerful tool, used in several billion dollar companies.
+* Since then, the Ruby on Rails framework has grown to be so large that it pretty much has its own chunk of the web development industry.
+*